Gösta Eriksson

-Gösta Gunvald Eriksson (born 26 January 1931) is a retired Swedish rower who competed in the 1956 and 1960 Summer Olympics.
+Gösta Gunvald Eriksson (26 January 1931 – 21 August 2024) was a Swedish rower who competed in the 1956 and 1960 Summer Olympics.

 Early life

-Eriksson was born on January 26, 1931, in Little Skee, Sweden, outside Strömstad.
+Eriksson was born on 26 January 1931, in Little Skee, Sweden, outside Strömstad.

 Career

 Olympic Competitions

 In the 1956 Summer Olympics, held in Melbourne, Australia and Stockholm, Sweden, he won a silver medal in the coxed four and finished fourth in the eight competition.
 Four years later, at the 1960 Summer Olympics, held in Rome, Italy, he and his partner Lennart Hansson were eliminated in the repechage of the coxed pair event and in the first round of the coxless pair competition.

 European Championship

 Eriksson won two more silver medals at the 1955 European Championships, in the coxed four and eight.

+Death

+Eriksson died in Trollhättan on 21 August 2024, at the age of 93.